schell/glucose/README.md

 using ghci based tools (intero, ghcid + cabal repl, etc).

 ## methodology
-`glucose` uses a mixture of the "[scrap your typeclasses](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html)" record strategy along with (oddly enough) a typeclass to keep you from having to pass around an unruly record with 24 type variables.
-The record abstracts over the gl API while the typeclass abstracts over the record.
+`glucose` uses the "[scrap your typeclasses](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html)" record strategy along with open type families on an explicitly kinded type variable (`a :: GLBackend`) to abstract over the gl API.

 Most graphics code will look almost identical to its C counterpart (if you're used to looking at Haskell and C), given a few assumptions like using